eneimry/teaching/tecto/intro-server-and-ssh.md

 ### On Windows

-**Side note:** If you are working on a UCL desktop PC, simply open MobaXterm software (Search by name ou via "Menu Démarrer > Electricité")
+**Side note:** If you are working on a UCLouvain desktop PC, simply open MobaXterm software (Search by name ou via "Menu Démarrer > Electricité")

 To install MobaXterm on your machine, follow these steps: